What is primary biliary cholangitis (PBC)?

 Primary biliary cholangitis (PBC) used to be called primary biliary cirrhosis and is a type of liver disease caused by damage to the bile ducts in the liver.
 Much like other forms of liver disease, PBC permanently damages the liver as tissue is replaced with scar tissue (fibrosis).
 As more scar tissue develops, the structure and function of the liver are affected.

 What causes PBC?

-primary biliary cirrhosis do not have symptoms.
-When symptoms do occur, they
+Many people who have primary biliary cholangitis do not have symptoms.
+When symptoms do occur, they may include:

-Discomfort in the upper right part
+- Discomfort in the upper right part of the abdomen.

-Dry eyes and mouth.
+- Dry eyes and mouth.

-With more advanced liver damage, people may have complications related to cirrhosis such as:
+With more advanced liver damage, people may have complications related to cholangitis such as:

 How is PBC diagnosed?

 Primary biliary cholangitis is suspected based on a medical history, physical exam, and lab tests that show high levels of the enzyme alkaline phosphatase and antimitochondrial antibodies (AMA) in the blood.
 Your doctor may also conduct an imaging test such as an ultrasound, which shows images of the liver and other tissues inside the body.
 He or she may also do a biopsy to remove a small piece of tissue from the liver.
 Biopsy is the best way to definitively diagnose PBC.

 Treatment for primary biliary cirrhosis is difficult, because the immune system appears to be involved.
 As with other forms of cirrhosis, treatment focuses on reducing symptoms, preventing and treating the complications of the disease, and preventing other conditions that may cause additional liver damage.